-- ▶ Level 1: quoted (unadjusted) prices in active markets for identical assets or liabilities. - Level 2: techniques for which all inputs which have a significant effect on the recorded fair value are observable, either directly or indirectly; and by level of the fair value hierarchy:

-• Level 3: techniques which use inputs which have a significant effect on the recorded fair value that are not based on observable market data.
+- Level 1: quoted (unadjusted) prices in active markets for identical assets or liabilities. - Level 2: techniques for which all inputs which have a significant effect on the recorded fair value are observable, either directly or indirectly; and - Level 3: techniques which use inputs which have a significant effect on the recorded fair value that are not based on observable market data.